I. Car change color LTO: Introduction

 Yes, changing the color of your car can really be expensive, as well as time-consuming since car repaints take days.
 If repaint services are relatively more affordable, then you would probably see the streets in the Philippines filled with various paint job finishes.

-With all that being said, here are the requirements and fees in order to change the color of your car.
+With all that being said, here are the requirements and LTO change color fees.

 II.
-Car change color LTO price: How much do I need to pay when repainting my car?
+Car change color LTO fee: How much do I need to pay when repainting my car?

 Yes, you read that right.
 After spending so much money on changing the color of your car in auto paint shops, you still have to pay another car change color LTO price in order to complete the process.
 However, the LTO car repaint price surely is something you shouldn’t worry about.
 The fees imposed by LTO are commonly known as the Motor Vehicle User’s Charge (MVUC).